-Our goal is to provide your child with the best education possible.
-Pope John Paul II Catholic School offers students a quality education.
-Our Curriculum encompasses many high level standards including the Common Core Standards, and the curriculum guidelines from the Archdiocese of Chicago.
-These standards are in accordance with State of Illinois and incorporate a religious aspect.
-Follow the links below to take a look at our curriculum:
+Our goal is to provide your child with a quality education that will prepare them for high school, college and beyond.
+Our curriculum includes the Common Core Standards and the curriculum guidelines from the Archdiocese of Chicago.
+These standards are in accordance with State of Illinois.
+Follow the links below for more information:

 Common Core Standards